 While the word “conflict” suggests confrontation and disagreement, conflict itself is neither inherently good nor bad.
 How those differences are managed and resolved is what makes the conflict a positive or negative experience.

-The first step in managing a conflict is understanding the root cause that needs to be addressed.
+The first step in managing conflict is understanding the root cause that needs to be addressed.
 Oftentimes, the symptoms of the conflict receive more attention because they appear easier to solve.
 Only addressing symptoms, however, produces temporary solutions.
 If the underlying problem goes unresolved, it can severely damage a team’s ability to be effective.

 Managing conflict productively can lead to immensely positive outcomes.
 Many solid, long-term relationships are formed as the result of a difficult but constructive resolution to a conflict.
 The process can also foster creativity by requiring people to seek alternative solutions and develop their interpersonal skills.
 Natural leaders often emerge during conflict situations, often serving as objective third-party mediators.